etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-0.rst

     our system.
 *   We use `pipx <https://github.com/pipxproject/pipx/>`_ to install applications like Micc_ and `CMake <https://cmake.org>`_ system-wide together with their own virtual environment.

-  .. note:: Ideally, also Poetry_ would be pipx installed, but this approach seems to make the
-     command ``poetry install`` ignore the Python version that is set by pyenv_.
-Instead, it uses the Python version with which poetry was installed (that is the one of pipx).
-A workaround is given below `1.0.1 Pyenv workaround for Poetry`_

 *   `Poetry <https://poetry.eustace.io/docs/pyproject/>`_ is used to set up virtual environments for the projects we are working, for managing their dependencies and for publishing them to PyPI_.
 *   Micc_ is used to set up the project structure, as the basis of everything that will be described in the tutorials below.
 *   For Micc_ projects with binary extension the necessary compilers must be installed on the system.
 *   As an IDE for Python/Fortran/C++ development we recommend:

     *   `Eclipse IDE for Scientific Computing <https://www.eclipse.org/downloads/packages/release/photon/rc2/eclipse-ide-scientific-computing>`_